Rhyming and Stealing

 • loaf of bread: head

-One could still hope to get some information from context; consider “I went up the apples and pears” versus “the apples and pears are over there”.
+One could still hope to get some information from context.
+Consider “I went up the apples and pears” versus “the apples and pears are over there”.
 In the second one, someone could really be talking about fruit, but in the first, the preposition up lets you know the phrase is not being used in a standard way, and then thinking about things one goes up, you might very well hit upon stairs.

 The rhyme still acts as a bridge to the meaning, but a further level removes that bridge.
 As Professor of English Simon Horobin notes:²